codingforentrepreneurs/REST-API-Basics/README.md

 # REST API Basics

-This is a basic guide on how to build a REST API with Django &amp; Python.
-For much deeper depth, check out our new course on REST API: (https://kirr.co/90kxtx)

-Build a Rest API with Django/Python

 This is a basic guide on how to build a REST API with Django & Python.
-For much deeper depth, check out our new course on REST API: (https://kirr.co/90kxtx)
+For much deeper depth and understanding, check out our new course on [REST API](https://kirr.co/rfqyre).

 Software